OpenBuildings/functest/guide/functest/getting-started.md

 HTML Tags of the page are located by using several types of "locators"

-	$this->find('.big-div'); // Find a html tag with class of .big-div
+	$this->find('.big-div'); // Find a HTML tag with class of .big-div
 	$this->find_link('Link Button'); // Find an anchor tag with text of "Link Button"
 	$this->find_button('Link Button'); // Find an button tag with text of "Link Button"

-Most find and assert methods have similar methods for different locators (as shown above) and you can select the "default" locator in the config.
-Initally its set to "css"
+Most find and assert methods have similar methods for different locators (as shown above) and you can select the "default" locator in the configuration.
+Initially its set to "css"

 __Locators__

 * __css__ this is the basic locator and is nothing more than a css selector.
-It's not very advanced and does not handle pseudo classes and CSS 3 selecotors so don't get really complicated here.
+It's not very advanced and does not handle pseudo classes and CSS 3 selectors so don't get really complicated here.
 Most of the time you can chain the selectors multiple times to find what you want. `$this->all('.item')->first()->find('a.link')->find('span')`
-* __xpath__ you can use this if you need a really powerfull selector.
+* __xpath__ you can use this if you need a really powerful selector.
 It's mostly used internally by FuncTest
-* __link__ find html anchor tags.
+* __link__ find HTML anchor tags.
 It searches for text inside anchors (including child elements), the title of the anchor, the id of the anchor or the alt text of a child img tag.
 * __field__ this is used to find input fields - it searches for the id, name or title of the input, the text of the label tag, pointing to that input, the placeholder attribute or the text of the option with no value for select tags.
 * __button__ its similar to the link selector, but searches for button tags (and inputs with type of button) - It searches for text inside button (including child elements), the title of the button, the id, name or value of the button or the alt text of a child img tag.

+`find()`, `click_on()`, `hover_on()` and all the assertions have locator specific methods.
+You can see all of them in the [DSL Page](/OpenBuildings/functest/blob/master/guide/functest/dsl.md)

 __Filters__